-September 2016 7 Wednesday 16 Friday Classes Begin FINAL DAY FOR LATE REGISTRATION, FOR CHANGING COURSES OR SECTIONS, FOR CANCELLATION OF COURSES OR SECTIONS, FOR CANCELLATION OF COURSES WITH FULL REFUND; FINAL DAY FOR PAYMENT OF FEES OR FORMAL ARRANGEMENT WITH THE ACCOUNTING OFFICE TO PAY LATE.
-October 2016 10 Monday 31 Monday Thanksgiving Day.
-No classes Final date to apply to graduate.
-Last day for discontinuing courses - 50% refund.
+15 Friday FINAL DAY FOR REGISTRATION, FOR CHANGING COURSES OR SECTIONS, FOR CANCELLATION OF COURSES OR SECTIONS, FOR CANCELLATION OF COURSES WITH FULL REFUND; All September Semester Fees Due.
+October 2017 9 Monday Thanksgiving Day.
+No classes.31 Tuesday Final date to apply to graduate.
+Last day for discontinuing courses - 50% tuition refund.
 No discontinuation after this date.
-November 2016 10 Thursday 11 Friday Student Development Day.
-No Classes Remembrance Day.
-No Classes December 2016 2 Friday 7-17 (Wed-Sat) 21 Wednesday Final Day of First Semester Classes.
-Deadline for application for second semester.
-EXAMINATIONS - No examinations will be held during the period 21 November to 2 December inclusive without the permission of the Chair and appropriate Dean.
+November 2017 13 Monday No classes in lieu of Remembrance Day.14 Tuesday Student Development Day.
+No classes.
+December 2017 1 Friday Final Day of First Semester Classes 6-16 (Wed.-Sat.)
+EXAMINATIONS.
+No examinations will be held during the period 20 November to 1 December inclusive without the permission of the Chair and Dean.
 Note: Please see Academic Regulation #13.

-End of first semester.
+20 Wednesday End of first semester.
 Course grades to be submitted to Registrar's Office by noon on this date.

+Second Academic Semester

-UPEI Calendar Dates (Second Semester) 2nd Academic Semester January - May 2017 All programs except Veterinary Medicine
+January - May 2018

+All programs except Veterinary Medicine

-January 2017
+January 2018

+3 Wednesday Classes begin.

-4 Wednesday Classes Begin 13 Friday FINAL DAY FOR LATE REGISTRATION, FOR CHANGING COURSES OR SECTIONS, FOR CANCELLATION OF COURSES OR SECTIONS, FOR CANCELLATION OF COURSES WITH FULL REFUND; FINAL DAY FOR PAYMENT OF FEES OR FORMAL ARRANGEMENT WITH THE ACCOUNTING OFFICE TO PAY LATE.
+12 Friday FINAL DAY FOR REGISTRATION, FOR CHANGING COURSES OR SECTIONS, FOR CANCELLATION OF COURSES OR SECTIONS, FOR CANCELLATION OF COURSES WITH FULL REFUND; all January semester fees due.

+February 2018

-February 2017 20-24(Mon-Fri) Islander Day and Mid-semester break.
-No classes 21 Tuesday Registration begins for SUMMER SESSIONS 2017 27 Monday Classes resume 28 Tuesday Last day for discontinuing courses - 50% refund.
+19-23 (Mon.-Fri.)
+Islander Day and Mid-semester break.
+No classes.
+20 Tuesday Registration begins for SUMMER SESSIONS 2018.

+26 Monday Classes resume.

+28 Wednesday Last day for discontinuing courses - 50% tuition refund.
 No discontinuations after this date.

+March 2018

+30 Friday Good Friday.
+No classes/exams.

-April 2017
+April 2018

+2 Monday Easter Monday.
+No classes/exams.

-4 Tuesday Final day of classes 7-21 (Fri-Fri) EXAMINATIONS.
-Note: No examinations will be held during the period 21 March to 4 April inclusive without the permission of the Chair and appropriate Dean.
-Note: Please see Academic Regulation #13.
+5 Thursday Final day of classes

+10-20 (Tues-Fri.)
+EXAMINATIONS.
+Note: No examinations will be held during the period 21 March to 5 April

+inclusive without the permission of the Chair and Dean.
+Note: Please see Academic

+Regulation #13.